 Empowering businesses to drive growth and shape the UK’s future

 At yesterday’s Annual Conference, business leaders and policymakers came together to tackle the challenges and opportunities shaping the UK economy.
-Discussions focused on practical steps to drive growth, build resilience and foster innovation in an increasingly competitive global environment.
+Discussions focused on practical steps to drive growth, build resilience and foster innovation in a competitive global environment.

 There was optimism about the UK's leadership in net zero and technology, but delegates emphasised the need for urgent action in key areas to unlock long-term potential and ensure the UK stays at the forefront of global progress.